Theme – public lands – owned by you, managed by the DNR

 - Camper cabin is located near southwest corner of the DNR building.

 - Three interactive exhibit areas opened in 2017.

 - Step inside a giant hiking boot surrounded by huge leaves for a unique Minnesota photo.
 Just imagine what it is like to step into a real Minnesota forest!

 - Explore a life-sized white pine tree, complete with roots a person can walk on and learn how forests create clean water.

-- Walk into a “forest” of interactive, informational trees on: forest stewardship, urban trees, forest products, fire and forests and Minnesota’s biomes.
+- Walk into a “forest” of interactive, informational trees on: forest stewardship, urban trees, forest products, fire and forests, climate change, and emerald ash borer.

 - Play with a puzzle of dimensional lumber to learn how much wood comes from a log.